MaksGostroushko/GH_BLOG/README.md

 # README
-In blog you have possible:
+In blog you have possibility:
 * create/delete/edit/show post
 * you can liked/unliked post
 * you can commented post && commented comment